 The last point you make is important, as well.
 Some sexual acts are uncomfortable for beginners.
 Sexual behaviors are learned; they can take time, trial and error, communication, and practice till they result in pleasure.

-Careful readers such as you help Go Ask Alice! maintain its accuracy as it provides information, perspective, and resources on healthy sexuality.
+Careful readers, such as youself, help Go Ask Alice! maintain its accuracy as it provides information, perspective, and resources on healthy sexuality.
 Thank you again for taking the time to clarify these points.Alice!